Calculate NPS Pension, Annuity & Returns

 Amount invested in purchase of Annuity, is fully exempt from tax.
 However, annuity income that you receive in the subsequent years will be subject to income tax.

 After Subscriber attain the age of 60, up to 60 percent (raised from 40 percent) of the total corpus withdrawn in lump sum is exempt from tax.

 If total corpus at the age of 60 is 20 lakhs, then 60% of the total corpus i.e. 12 lakhs, you can withdraw without paying any tax.
 So, if you use 60% of NPS corpus for lump sum withdrawal and remaining 40% for annuity purchase at the time of retirement, you do not pay any tax at that time.
 Only the annuity income that you receive in the subsequent years will be subject to income tax.

-NPS calculator estimates Pension and Lump Sum amount and Annuity payable to NPS subscriber on maturity or attaining 60 years of age, based on regular monthly contributions, percentage of corpus reinvested for purchasing annuity and assumed rates in respect of returns on investment and annuities.
+This NPS calculator estimates Pension and Lump Sum amount and Annuity payable to NPS subscriber on maturity or attaining 60 years of age, based on regular monthly contributions, percentage of corpus reinvested for purchasing annuity and assumed rates in respect of returns on investment and annuity.
 The calculator shows growth chart of year-wise growth of NPS account and also year-wise data in tabular format.